F4pl0/pinnacle/CONTRIBUTING.md

 # Contributing Guidelines

-Thank you for considering contributing to the IEX Cloud API Wrapper Library for Java!
+Thank you for considering contributing to the Pinnacle!
 We welcome your contributions to make this library even better.
 Please take a moment to read these guidelines to understand how you can contribute.

 ## Reporting Issues

 If you encounter a bug, have a feature request, or any other issue related to this library, please check the following steps before creating an issue:

-1. Search the [GitHub issues](https://github.com/F4pl0/iex-cloud-java/issues) to see if the issue has already been reported.
+1. Search the [GitHub issues](https://github.com/F4pl0/pinnacle/issues) to see if the issue has already been reported.

-2. Ensure your issue is relevant to this project and not a general IEX Cloud API issue.
+2. Ensure your issue is relevant to this project and not a general dependency issue.

 3. If you find an existing issue, feel free to comment on it to provide more information or express your interest in it.